ShenHern/fyp-vsc-extension/README.md

 ## Development

-- Run `yarn watch-build` and wait until you see green colour line
+- Run `yarn watch-build` and wait until you see "[nodemon] clean exit - waiting for changes before restart"
 - `F5` to start debugging
 - Save any file you made changes to restart `yarn watch-build` again